p-serna/rainbow-dqn/README.md

 ## About

 This is a repository for developing a Rainbow  DQN.
 The starting seed is a miniproject from Udacity's Nanodegree in Reinforcement Learning.
-For now, it is implemented:
+Implemented:

 - Deep Q-Network with memory replay for learning (DQN)